Sound System and Other Random Stuff

 site in October 2008.
 It's a remote location (150mi N of San Francisco), so if you're stationed there, your off-duty times are spent on site, or in one of the neighboring

 towns.
-You need a weekend to get to San Francisco, because it's about 3.5 hours one-way to get there.
-The site is decaying, and some of the buildings are falling in on themselves.
+You need a weekend to get there from San Francisco, because it's about 3.5 hours one-way to get there.
+The site is decaying, and some of the

 It's the gravity of the situation, y'know?